accessibilitywars/zaw2/content/builds/alac-power-amalgam.md

 {{ shield_off(stat="Berserker's", sigil="Air") }}

-This can be used if more CC is desired.
+This can be used if more CC is desired for a small DPS loss.

 #### Food and Utility and Infusions